utopia-php/http/README.md

 - **Shutdown hooks** are executed after route action is finished, but before application shuts down
 - **Error hooks** are executed whenever there's an error in the application lifecycle.

 You can provide multiple hooks for each stage.
-If you do not assign groups to the hook, by default the hook will be executed for every route.
-If a group is defined on a hook, it will only run during lifecycle of a request with the same group name on the action.
+If you do not assign groups to the hook, by default, the hook will be executed for every route.
+If a group is defined on a hook, it will only run during the lifecycle of a request with the same group name on the action.

 ```php
 Http::init()